 Fast forward to 1960 to an 18 year old Olympian Gold Medal winner Cassius Clay (Muhammad Ali).
-Upon returning to the USA as a global hero, he receives the keys to the city where he was born, raised and now buried – Louisville Kentucky.
+Upon returning to the USA as a global hero, receives the keys to the city where he was born, raised and now buried – Louisville Kentucky.
 But young Cassius discovered that his gold medal did not provide entrance to “white only diners and white only hotels” even in his home town.

 Fast forward to 1968, the medal ceremony in the Olympic Stadium in Mexico City – African- American athletes Tommie Smith and John Carlos, win gold and bronze medals respectively in the 200-meter, they turned to face the US flag on the awards platform, as the music begins, they lower their heads and raise their arms with clenched fists to the sky.
 In addition, Smith, Carlos, and Australian silver medalist Peter Norman all wore human-rights badges on their jackets.
 In his autobiography, Silent Gesture, Smith stated that the gesture was not a “Black Power” salute but rather a “human rights” salute.

 That salute is regarded as one of the most overtly political statements in the history of the modern Olympics and created a racial firestorm of criticism in America.
 As a matter of fact, that conversation regarding that moment continues to be debated.